yogeyyy/Krishi-Bindu/README.md

 ---

 ## 👍Acknowledgements

+We extend our heartfelt gratitude to Wittyhacks, Central India’s premier community hackathon, for providing us with the opportunity to participate in their 36-hour offline hackathon experience.
+Wittyhacks has consistently served as a beacon for innovation, bringing together tech enthusiasts and visionaries to tackle real-world challenges through technology.

+Special thanks to datacode.in for presenting this remarkable event, further enriching the hackathon experience and empowering us to push the boundaries of innovation.

+---
+## 🙏 Contributions

-1. *Chatbot:*
+1. **Tanishq Gupta:**
+   - **Role:**  Manages data storage, processing, and communication between frontend and external APIs.
+   - **Contribution:** Server Infrastructure
+     - Hosts the backend services responsible for handling user requests, managing data, and integrating with external APIs such as weather prediction and crop disease identification.

+2. **Yogit Nainani:**
+   - **Role:**  Presents the user interface and facilitates user interaction with the app.
+   - **Contribution:** Android SDK
+     - Provides tools and libraries for developing the user interface and frontend functionality of the Android app.

+3. **Lakshita Saxena:**
+   -
-   - *Role:* Facilitates personalized assistance and interaction with users through natural language processing.
+   **Role:** Facilitates personalized assistance and interaction with users through natural language processing.
-   - *Participant:* Gemini API
+   - **Contribution:** Gemini API
      - Provides the chatbot functionality with advanced natural language understanding capabilities.

-2. *Frontend:*
-   - *Role:* Presents the user interface and facilitates user interaction with the app.
-   - *Participant:* Android SDK
-     - Provides tools and libraries for developing the user interface and frontend functionality of the Android app.

-3. *Backend:*
-   - *Role:* Manages data storage, processing, and communication between frontend and external APIs.
-   - *Participant:* Server Infrastructure
-     - Hosts the backend services responsible for handling user requests, managing data, and integrating with external APIs such as weather prediction and crop disease identification.